You may have heard about a growing trend in job hunting – making a video CV. So what is it,... Read more...

 One of the most difficult aspects of getting back into work after long term unemployment is just getting used to being in a certain place at a certain time, and working at someone else’s pace.

-Volunteering will also show potential employers you’re committed to developing your skills and enthusiastic about returning to the world of work.
+Volunteering will also show potential employers you’re committed to developing your skills and enthusiastic about your return to work.
+It can make all the difference.